-For the past 62 years, millions of Palestinians have been living as refugees in areas of the occupied Palestinian territory (oPt) and in surrounding host countries - mostly in Jordan, Lebanon and Syria.
+Sine the 1940s, millions of Palestinians have been living as refugees in areas of the occupied Palestinian territory (oPt) and in surrounding host countries - mostly in Jordan, Lebanon and Syria.
 The UN Refugee Agency (UNHCR) has described their plight as “by far the most protracted and largest of all refugee problems in the world today”.
 IRIN takes a fresh look at their number and whereabouts.

-- Around 427,000 Palestinian refugees are registered with UNRWA.
+- Around 526,000 Palestine refugees are registered with UNRWA.

 - There are nine official and three unofficial camps.